 Because pediatric melanoma is difficult to diagnose, the diagnosis can sometimes be delayed or misdiagnosed.
 Most doctors don’t expect it, and some types of pediatric melanoma look different than adult melanoma.
 Sometimes pediatric melanoma is misdiagnosed as pyogenic granulomas, atypical melanocytic neoplasms, warts or spitz nevi.

-Most melanomas are diagnosed with a biopsy.
-A pathologist or dermatopathologist will examine the biopsy under the microscope.
-If it comes back as a melanoma, surgeons may perform another surgery to ensure there are clear margins – the term used for the complete removal of the lesion.
-Depending on the diagnosis, your doctor may recommend a sentinel lymph node mapping, and depending on those results, a lymph node resection may be performed.
+If the biopsy comes back as a melanoma, surgeons may perform another surgery to ensure there are clear margins – the term used for the complete removal of the lesion.
+Depending on the diagnosis, the doctor may recommend a sentinel lymph node mapping, and depending on those results, a lymph node resection may be performed.
 This will help the doctors know if the melanoma has spread beyond the primary tumor.
 All of this information will be included in pathology report.
 The pathology report will help you understand your child’s stage of diagnosis, as well as help guide your treatment options.